StevenBlack/k7waterfront/topic/PortsmouthYardstick.md

 ---

-The <b>Portsmouth Yardstick</b> is a handicapping formula that includes small boats and dinghys.
+The **Portsmouth Yardstick** is a handicapping formula that includes small boats and dinghys.

 From http://www.ussailing.org/portsmouth/:
 <blockquote>